 One of the most appealing things about Hanoi is its endless amounts of cafés and lunch spots.
 It would take you a very long time to discover Hanoi’s entire extensive coffee scene.

 Once we’ve found our spot, we will spend a couple of hours enjoying one of Vietnam’s many delicious coffees.
 My favorite being the coconut coffee and Eddie’s a traditional egg coffee.
 Here we will work on various different things.
 Generally I will write about our experiences in Vietnam, travel plans and teaching for our blog.

 Eddie uses this time to write for a second income.
 As an experienced content writer he is able to earn money by writing for others online and for his own websites.
 We try to be productive as we can!

 Most of our friends also use this time to pursue various different hobbies and side jobs.
-Some teach in the mornings, others learn to play guitar and a couple even rock climb.
+Some English teachers choose to tutor in the mornings, others learn to play guitar and a couple even rock climb.
 It’s precious time most of us are not used to having, and something that is greatly appreciated by most teachers here.

 12:30 – Lunch time

 Decide what we fancy for lunch.
 Again, the choices are endless.